How is Your Credit Score Calculated by FICO and VantageScore, Anyway?Published on May 5, 2022 by CreditFresh

-This is VantageScore’s version of new credit, but it’s much less influential at about 5 percent.
+This is VantageScore’s version of new credit, but it’s slightly less influential at about 5 percent.
 It also considers the amount of newly opened accounts.

 6. Available Credit

-Last, making up just about 3 percent of your score, is the credit you have available.
-This factor has a small impact on your score.
-It informs financial institutions if you ask for the amount that you need.
+Lastly, making up just about 3 percent of your score, is the credit you have available.
+This factor has a small impact on your score, but it is generally advised that you only take out the funds you actually need.